javajonny/ai-lecture-project/README_GNN.md

-## 2. Graph Convolutional Network Model Selection:

-### 2.1 Graph Auto Encoder:

-### 2.2 Graph Convolutional Network:
-- Graph Convolutional Network (GCN): Propagates information through the graph using node connections.
+# Graph Convolutional Network
-GraphSAGE: Extends GCN to inductively learn embeddings for unseen nodes.
-Graph Attention Network (GAT): Uses attention mechanisms to weigh neighboring nodes differently.
-Node2Vec: Generates embeddings using random walks, often used with a similarity-based approach for edge prediction.

-Built a two-layer GCN model for edge prediction.
-Implemented a forward pass to compute adjacency probabilities.

-Predicted edges using adjacency probabilities.
-Developed create_mst to construct a graph using a minimum spanning tree.
+As a further approach, we employ a Graph Convolutional Network (GCN) to solve the graph prediction problem, specifically focusing on predicting edges within a graph structure.
+While initial attempts utilized a Graph Autoencoder (GAE) architecture due to its suitability for edge prediction tasks (https://github.com/tkipf/gae), the results were not promising.
+Consequently, a GCN was implemented as a simpler, more interpretable solution.

+This approach was the last, experimental approach that we took.
+Since during training, the results were overall not too positive and time limitations prevented us from further pursuing this implementation, this can and should be seen as a general approach to solving the graph implementation problem rather than a functional, validated and performant solution to the problem.

-## 3. Approach and Methodology
+# Approach and Methodology

-### 3.1 Data Preparation:
+## Data Preparation

+### Node Embeddings
 When designing the node embeddings for our graph, we chose random walk embeddings with Word2Vec over context embeddings.
+This approach captures local and global structural information of nodes in the graph.
 Per Graph, a list of Random Walks were generated to train the configured Word2Vec model for Random Walks.
 The resulting parts_embeddings.model was then used to retrieve the embeddings for all Part_IDs.